-How to Paint Garage Doors with a step-by-step tutorial that is affordable and boost the curb appeal of your home!
+Learn how to paint garage doors with this step-by-step tutorial.
+It is an affordable project that will boost the curb appeal of your home!

-A simple pressure washing will do well.
-We have done well with this pressure washer, but if you do not have a pressure washer, you can use an exterior house wash and a hose.
+A simple pressure washing is all you need.
+We have done well with this pressure washer, but if you do not have one, you can use an exterior house wash and a hose.
 Use a scrub brush for any grime or loose paint.
-Make sure to let the doors dry completely.
+Make sure to let the doors dry completely before you begin painting.

-For the most part, garage doors do not need to be primed in order to be painted.
+Generally, garage doors do not need to be primed before painting.
 Most paints today specify that they are a paint + primer combo, so that should be enough.

-- Am I substantially lightening or darkening the color (i.e. going from sky blue to white)?
+- Am I substantially lightening or darkening the color (i.e. going from white to dark blue)?

 - Is the door I am painting smooth and shiny? (paint probably won’t stick to it well)